3rd December 2003

 As far as I am concerned there are two ways of applying a rule - intelligently or indiscriminately.
 Whenever I see a rule applied indiscriminately I immediately suspect a lack of intelligence on the part of that rule's author.
 The following rules are prime candidates for rejection:

-These rules show that the author has thought about the problem and is attempting to educate rather than dictate:
+The following rules show that the author has thought about the problem and is attempting to educate rather than dictate:

 I have searched the web trying to find actual examples of how the use of public variables causes problems, and I have concluded that the scale of this problem is nowhere near as large as people would have you think.
 There are times when making a variable private instead of public, thus forcing you to use a 'getter' or a 'setter' is a good thing.
 In this way should it ever be necessary to adjust the data before it is input or output you only have to change the code inside the 'getter' or 'setter' rather than all those places which reference the 'getter' or 'setter'.
 If a variable is only used by internal functions then there is no reason to make it accessible to the outside world, in which case it should be declared private and not public.

-There are circumstances where accessing a public variable cannot cause any problems therefore there is no advantage in banning its use.
+There are circumstances where accessing a public variable cannot cause any problems, therefore there is no advantage in banning its use.
 Even the authors of Java agree.
 The Java Tutorial in its chapter Controlling Access to Members of a Class says the following:

 Declare public members only if such access cannot produce undesirable results if an outsider uses them.